telerik/xamarin-forms-docs/controls/richtexteditor/working-with-images/richtexteditor-images-overview.md

 # Overview

-From R3 2021 release the RichTextEditor control allows you to add(insert), cut, copy, paste, resize and delete images using built-in toolbar items.
+From R3 2021 release of Telerik UI for Xamarin the RichTextEditor control allows you to add(insert), cut, copy, paste, resize and delete images using built-in toolbar items.

 ![RichTextEditor AddImage](../images/add-image-toolbar-item.png)
 ![RichTextEditor AddImage](../images/rte-edit-image-toolbar-items.png)

-* `AddImageToolbarItem`(*RichTextEditorToolbarItem*): allows you to add images.
+* `AddImageToolbarItem`(*RichTextEditorToolbarItem*): allows you to add an image - the RichTextEditor `PickImage` event is fired, so you can handle the logic for selecting an image.
 * `EditImageToolbarItem`(*InsertImageToolbarItem*): allows you to resize the image.
 In addition the toolbar allows you to pick an image (the RichTextEditor.`PickImage` event is fired) if you haven't selected one.
-Check [here]({%slug richtexteditor-insert-images%}#edit-image-toolbaritem) for more detail.
+Check [Edit Image ToolbarItem]({%slug richtexteditor-insert-images%}#edit-image-toolbaritem) for more details.
 * `CutToolbarItem`(*RichTextEditorToolbarItem*): allows you to cut the selected HTML/image from the clipboard.
 * `CopyToolbarItem`(*RichTextEditorToolbarItem*): allows you to copy the selected HTML to the clipboard.
 * `PasteHtmlToolbarItem`(*RichTextEditorToolbarItem*): allows you to paste HTML from the clipboard.